theleadingzero/computing-test/README.md

 # computing-test
-Test repo for git examples.
+Test repo for these git examples.